alverelt/gpscraper/README.md

 ## App reviews

 You can also retrieve all reviews from an specific app.
-Use the function `reviews`, its parameters are:
+Use the function generator `reviews`, its parameters are:
 - **app_id**: app id/package name.
 - **token (default=None)**: used for search contination.
 - **pagination_delay (default=1)**: time between each scrape pagination.